onurcangnc/CI-CD_SAST_Mobile_Analyze/README.md

 1. Install required tools (JADX and Python packages).
 The workflow unsets common proxy variables before installing Python dependencies to avoid pip failures.
    It downloads JADX with `wget -L` to follow redirects and extracts it with `unzip -o`.
-The extracted folder is detected using `ls` so the build works even if the archive structure changes.
+The extracted folder is detected using `find` so the build works even if the archive structure changes.
 2. Decompile the APK to `build/decompiled`.
 3. Scan the decompiled source for secrets using `detect-secrets` and generate a baseline.